+FA 659.
+Intaglio and Relief Printmaking.
+(3).
 Prerequisite, FA 559.
 Individual investigation, relation of aesthetic concepts to practical two and three dimensional problems in intaglio printmaking; etching, engraving, aquatint and innovational techniques and materials.

 FA 670.
-JEWELRY DESIGN AND SILVERSMITHING.
-Three hours credit.
+Jewelry Design and Silversmithing.
+(3).
 Prerequisite, FA 570.
 An advanced course for the experienced student to explore individual problems in creative jewelry design.

 FA 691.
-CREATIVE PROJECT.
-Maximum fifteen hours credit.
+Creative Project.
+(Maximum 15).
 With the approval of the major adviser and the Dean of the Graduate School, a creative project in fine arts may be prepared as the equivalent of a thesis.